 Set up an Azure Migrate project

-Set up a new Azure Migrate project as follows.
+To set up a new Azure Migrate project:

-In the Azure portal > All services, search for Azure Migrate.
+In the Azure portal, in All services, search for Azure Migrate.

 Under Services, select Azure Migrate.

-In Overview, under Discover, assess and migrate servers, click Assess and migrate servers.
+In Overview, under Discover, assess and migrate servers, select Assess and migrate servers.

 In Migrate project, select your Azure subscription, and create a resource group if you don't have one.

-In Project Details, specify the project name, and the geography in which you want to create the project.
+In PROJECT DETAILS, specify the project name and the geography in which you want to create the project.
+For more information: